oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       When the installation is complete, restart Visual Studio Code.

-## Task 2: Develop .NET Applications for Oracle Autonomous Database with ODP.NET code
+## Task 2: Develop .NET Applications for Oracle Autonomous Database with ODP.NET Core and Visual Studio Code

 Follow the below instructions to run the sample code in VS Code.

-1. In the VS Code Terminal window, change to a directory to place your project files, such as "cd <directory\_location\>" command. where <directory\_location\> is the directory where the source code and dependency files will be created
+1. From the Visual Studio Code menu choose **View->Terminal** to open the Terminal window.
+At the command prompt in the terminal, create a new directory for your application and change into that directory.
 2. Run **dotnet new console** from the command line to create a new project.

       ```